 Some parts of Council provide services directly to the public.
-Such areas include, but not limited to the Library, Meals on Wheels and Customer Service.
+Such areas include, but not limited to the Library, aquatic centres, early education centres, the golf course, Development Advisory Service and Customer Service.
 People who have received services from such areas may show their appreciation to council officials who have assisted them by giving gifts at the end of a year or at other times.
 In these circumstances, officials are to respectively decline the gift and declare the offer.

-In exceptional circumstances, if for some reason the gift cannot be returned, the appropriate determination may include the gift becoming the property of Council or disposed of in an appropriate manner (as described elsewhere), rather than being kept by the individual.
+In exceptional circumstances, if for some reason the gift cannot be returned, the appropriate determination may include the gift becoming the property of Council or disposed of in an appropriate manner (as described elsewhere), rather than being kept by the individual, as determined by the General Manager or nominee.